-The village's name was defined by Douglas Adams and John Lloyd as the name of the letter "n" when used in place of the word "and", as in "bangers 'n' mash" or "fish 'n' chips".
+The village's name was defined by Douglas Adams and John Lloyd, in The Meaning of Liff as the name of the letter "n" when used in place of the word "and", as in "bangers 'n' mash" or "fish 'n' chips".

 Alnesbourne Priory Barn/Clubhouse held an on-sales (members only) license from 1962 to at least 1969.
 Licensees were George Henry Buckingham (1962-1963) and Ada Buckingham (1963-69)